bolshiyanov/expo-router-v2-step7/README.md

     <img alt="expo sdk" height="128" src="./assets/images/banner.png">
     <h1 align="center">Expo Router v2 </h1>
     <h2 align="center">step by step tutorial </h2>
-    <h3>We're integrating Redux Toolkit into our application on Expo Router v2, and we continue step by step to build a constructor for static websites and mobile applications</h3>
+    <h3>Step by step, we continue building a platform for constructing websites and mobile applications.
+In this step, we will finalize the setup for theme switching</h3>
   </a>
 <h5 align="center"> <a aria-label="expo documentation" href="https://maps.menu">We are revamping this: maps.menu 📚</a></h5>
 </p>